 - Concerns about growth may explain some of the decline in US rates, but these arguments are hard to fully convince;

 - The other aspect is the flow dynamics, with a very sharp decrease in issuances as the US Treasury consumes its liquidity to finance its deficit, which reduces its issuance needs;

 - In addition, those liquidity inflate the demand from the financial sector.
 There is therefore a significant supply/demand imbalance on the US debt.
 This imbalance is temporary and should quickly disappear.

 - The Olympic motto seems to apply to US equity gauges;

-- The reviews its target and its interest rate strategy;
+- The ECB reviews its inflation target and its interest rate strategy;

 - The S&P 500 close to 4,400 points;